asjad99/asjad99/README.md

 ####  About me:

- I have been part of the decision systems lab at the univeristy of wollongong as doctoral researcher.
-I’m passionate about the intersection of data science and product building (intelligent data products).
-My recent work centres around exploring applications of machine learning and data centric computing for process analytics, expert decision support and Natural Language Understanding of domain specific text.
+I’m passionate about the intersection of data science and product building.
+My recent work centres around exploring applications of machine learning and data centric computing for building intelligent data products.
+I have build solutions for various application domains like process analytics, expert decision support for healthcare and natural language understanding of patent text.

 #### Selected Projects  🔭 :electron: